Caroline Fiat

-Caroline Fiat (born 28 January 1977) is a French politician who has served as a Member of the National Assembly for Meurthe-et-Moselle's 6th constituency since 2017.
-She is a member of La France Insoumise, having previously been an activist in the French Communist Party.
-Outside of politics, Fiat works as a medical caregiver.
+Caroline Paulette Yvette Fiat ([kaʁɔlin fjat]; née Nicolas, 28 January 1977) is a French medical caregiver and politician who represented the 6th constituency of the Meurthe-et-Moselle department in the National Assembly from 2017 to 2024.
+From 2022 to 2024, she held one of the National Assembly's six vice presidencies.
+Fiat is a member of La France Insoumise, having previously been an activist with the French Communist Party.

 Biography

 Since 2009, Caroline Fiat has worked as a caregiver in several private-sector Établissements d'hébergement pour personnes âgées dépendantes (EHPADs) in Grand Est. She is the first caregiver to sit in the National Assembly.
 Fiat has also been an ambulance driver, telemarketer, commercial assistant and executive assistant during her career.

 Entry into politics

 Fiat grew up in a family of unionists of the General Confederation of Labour (CGT) and members of the French Communist Party (PCF).
 In the 2012 French presidential election, she voted "halfheartedly" for Jean-Luc Mélenchon, expressing disapproval for the "loudmouth and lecturing side" of his personality.
 Later, Fiat changed her opinion of him, joining first Ensemble! and then La France Insoumise (LFI), which was founded by Mélenchon in 2016.
 Ideologically, Fiat defines herself as a communist.